dnp3/opendnp3-guide/source/faq/index.rst

 3. The .NET bindings require Visual Studio.
 They will not run under Mono because of the mixed-mode assembly and lack of a C++/CLI compiler.
 4. The Java bindings have not yet been ported to the 2.0.x branch.
 When they are ported you can build them using Maven.
 We recommend developing with IntelliJ.

-**Has opendnp3 been tested for compliance?**

-The outstation is tested using the latest level 2 conformance procedures before every release.
-This involves our own tools and at least one 3rd party test harness.
-Be advised that only devices (products) are suitable for listing as "compliant" on the DNP.org website.
-Automatak offers compliance testing on your product as a service, or you can use a 3rd party.
-Self-testing will soon be disallowed by the DNP user group.

-**Which DNP3-compliant systems has been opendnp3 been shown to work with?**

-Too many to name, but the list includes products from SEL, GE, ABB, Novatech, and Alstom.
-We have also used the simulation tools from TMW and ASE.
-Opendnp3 users have found and reported non-conformant behavior in 3rd party implementations much more frequently than issues in the opendnp3 stack.